VIVAlab/upper-body-clustering/README.md

     visualizer.py ./output/2015-11-26_12_50_00-13_49_59

 The result is written in the script's directory.
 It is an html page which shows results.

+## Notes :
+All these tools require [scikit-learn](http://scikit-learn.org/stable/install.html) and python 2.7.